GSA/idmanagement.gov/_implement/announcements/16_cct_tool_v109_release.md

 ---

-**The CCT Tool v1.0.9 Release:**

 An updated version of the CCT Tool was release to provide an updated cacerts.jks Keystore file with current trust chains, including the DOD Test CAC.

 Click this link to download the [latest release](https://github.com/GSA/piv-conformance/releases){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 ## What's New
 - Added updated cacerts.jks Keystore file with current trust chains, including the DOD Test CAC.